Image by sasun bughdaryan from iStock

 "Excessive complexity is nature's punishment for organizations that are unable to make decisions." -Gregor Hohpe

-• By making decisions (e.g., moving applications from a private data center to a public cloud).
+• By making decisions (e.g., deciding which cloud provider and services to use when moving applications from a private data center to a public cloud).

 • By creating options for teams to make decisions later.